-The subroutines in SSL II Thread-Parallel Capabilities use the internal subroutines, names of which are prefixed by DM\U or DL\.
+The subroutines in SSL II Thread-Parallel Capabilities use the internal subroutines, names of which are prefixed by DM_U or DL.

 Routines of BLAS, LAPACK, and C-SSL II are also included in the archives.
-Besides that, the archives include slave routines having names beginning with SS\ or #L\ (# means S,D,C,Z,I or X).
+Besides that, the archives include slave routines having names beginning with SS or #L (# means S,D,C,Z,I or X).
 The user is asked to be careful not to duplicate subroutine names with them.

-• About warning message of sector cache
+• About sector cache

 The mathematical library uses the sector cache function of the A64FX CPU to speed up some routines.
+Set the environment variable FLIB_HPCFUNC to TRUE to use the sector cache for better performance.

 The sector cache may not be available depending on the situation where the program is executed, and the following warning message may be output.
 In this case, the sector cache is not used and performance may be affected, but execution continues and the calculation is performed correctly.